howitworks18/theZebra/README.md

 Built with React.js, scaffold with Yeoman using  @robertoachar/react generator.

-There is one test you can run, ```npm run test``` the test will pass/fail based on if properties are being passed to the main component.
+There is one test you can run, ```npm run test```. the test will pass/fail based on if properties are being passed to the main component.

 ## License